Azure/azure-storage-fuse/README.md

 ### Current Limitations
 - Some file system APIs have not been implemented: readlink, symlink, link, chmod, chown, fsync, lock and extended attribute calls.
 - Not optimized for updating an existing file. blobfuse downloads the entire file to local cache to be able to modify and update the file
+- When using enabling the "--use-attr-cache" feature, there may be an issue with overflow and will not clear the attribute cache until blobfuse is unmounted
 - See the list of differences between POSIX and blobfuse [here](https://github.com/Azure/azure-storage-fuse/wiki/4.-Limitations-%7C-Differences-from-POSIX)

 ## License